 \subsection{Graph Construction}

-The full graph generation process constructs a comprehensive network of flight routes between origin and destination airports using a Directed Acyclical Graph to represent the mesh grid of interconnected paths.
-The structure of the graph is analogous to the connectivity patterns in a deep learning network.
-We constructed the mesh grid with a four-step process:
+The full graph generation process constructs a comprehensive network of flight routes between origin and destination airports using a Directed Acyclic Graph to represent the mesh grid of interconnected paths.
+We constructed the mesh grid with a three-step process:

-\begin{enumerate} \item Application Programming Interface (API) call is made to the Flight Plan Database (FPDB) to acquire the flight route, consisting of the latitude, longitude tuple, and maximum altitude between the specified airports \cite{flightplan_database}. \item The original route is then perturbed and transposed into three dimensions using the customized altitude profile function.
+\begin{enumerate} \item Application Programming Interface call is made to the Flight Plan Database to acquire the flight route, consisting of the latitude, longitude, and maximum altitude between the specified airports \cite{flightplan_database}. \item The original route is then perturbed and transposed into three dimensions using the altitude profile function.
 The granularity of perturbation, specified for latitude, longitude, and altitude, allows for controlled modifications of the route.
-By iterating through a predetermined number of cycles, multiple perturbed paths are generated, each representing a potential variation of the original route. \item Directed Acyclical Graph is constructed, which encapsulates both the original and perturbed paths.
-The graph is created using the NetworkX library \cite{networkx}, which offers representation and manipulation of the directed graph structure.
-The nodes and edges are added to the graph iteratively, maintaining the connections between the original nodes and the perturbed nodes in the subsequent layers. \end{enumerate}
+By iterating through a predetermined number of cycles, multiple perturbed paths are generated, each representing a potential variation of the original route. \item Directed Acyclic Graph is constructed, which includes both the original and perturbed paths.
+The graph is created using the NetworkX library \cite{networkx}.
+The nodes and edges are added to the graph, maintaining the connections between the original nodes and the perturbed nodes in the subsequent layers. \end{enumerate}

 The mesh grid is visualized in a 3D plot using specialized libraries: Plotly, NetworkX, and NumPy (Figure \ref{fig:3Dgraph}) \cite{plotly, networkx, numpy}.
 A 3D spring layout of the mesh grid is generated, where node positions are replaced with actual coordinates from the paths.
 Separate traces are created for nodes and edges of the directed graph, as well as distinct traces for the original path, Dijkstra's path, and A star path.
 Each path is represented by separate node and edge traces with unique colors for easy differentiation.
 Wind information can be incorporated into the visualization using vector representations.
 This visualization approach provides a clear and interactive representation of the mesh grid and its associated paths, allowing for a deeper understanding and analysis of the underlying structure.